 Erin is a licensed acupuncturist and Diplomate in Acupuncture and Chinese Herbology.
 She received her Master of Science Oriental Medicine from Southwest Acupuncture College in Boulder, Colorado, and her Bachelor of Arts in Humanities from the University of Colorado at Boulder.
 A native of Seattle, Washington, Erin has made her home in Colorado for the past twenty-seven years.
 She is affiliated with the Acupuncture Association of Colorado (AAC) and is board-certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), the national certifying body.
 She is licensed in the state of Colorado.

 For thirteen years, Erin Pass was lucky enough to study with her nationally-known mentor, Dr. Richard Teh-Fu Tan, O.M.D., L.Ac, based in San Diego, California.
 Sadly, Dr. Tan passed away in December 2015.
 Dr. Tan’s information can be viewed at http://www.siyuanbalance.com.
 Erin has more than 2,800 hours of education and 27,000 hours of clinical experience.
-She has been practicing acupuncture for fifteen years.
+She has been practicing acupuncture for sixteen years.
 Additionally, she is the editor of the book Acupuncture 1, 2, 3 by Dr. Richard Teh-Fu Tan.

 Erin now holds hospital privileges at Boulder Community Hospital (BCH) and is available to assist you with pain management, the side-effects of medications (nausea or constipation), bowel obstructions, and is available during your labor and delivery.
 She can also offer stress reduction treatments pre and post surgically.
 She can also provide treatments for you or your loved ones at BCH Rehab for those recovering from strokes and long term illnesses.
 If you are wondering if acupuncture might help you or a loved one during a hospital stay, please inquire, she would like to help you.